citp/privacy-policy-historical/w/wo/wor/worldnetdaily.com.md

 **Changing User Information**
 To update an e-mail address on the WND News Alerts list, follow the unsubscribe procedures found on the bottom of any WND e-mail.

 We will retain your information for as long as your account is active or as long as needed to provide you services.
-If you wish to cancel your account or request that we no longer use your information contact us at privacy@wnd.com.
-We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
+If you wish to cancel your account or request that we no longer use your information contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection) We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 **Security**
 The security of your personal information is important to us.
 When you enter sensitive information (such as a credit card number) on our forms, we encrypt the transmission of that information using secure socket layer technology (SSL).
 We follow generally accepted standards to protect the personal information submitted to us, both during transmission and once we receive it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, we cannot guarantee its absolute security.
-If you have any questions about security on our Web site, you can contact us at privacy@wnd.com.
+If you have any questions about security on our Web site, you can contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)

 **Promotions**
 From time to time, WND may sponsor contests or other events that require the collection, processing and storage of individual contact and demographic information (e.g., email address, state of residence) to be used for the event.
 WND may also co-sponsor these events along with other companies, in which case the user’s individual contact and demographic information is likely to be shared with these other participating sponsors.
 A registrant’s personal contact and demographic information will not be disclosed to third-party or non-participating organizations without the user’s prior consent, and WND will request that co-sponsors of such events uphold the privacy of the registrant’s information.